daqhris/daqhris.github.io/crypto-growth-fund.md

 **ATOM** : `cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa`
 Take a look at the wallet on a [Cosmos blockchain explorer](https://atom.tokenview.com/en/address/cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa)

-You can watch this crypto fund's holdings and their live prices on [CoinMarketCap](https://coinmarketcap.com/watchlist/61f172a5a00b565b2f8daba6/).
+You can look at the list of all token holdings and their live prices on [CoinMarketCap](https://coinmarketcap.com/watchlist/61f172a5a00b565b2f8daba6/).

 ### Other Digital Assets
 **ENS Domain names**: `arlon.eth`, `bastogne.eth` and `wiltz.eth`